allegroai/clearml-docs/docs/integrations/pytorch_lightning.md

 instructions.
 :::

-When integrated in code, ClearML automatically captures PyTorch Lightning's models and parameters.
+ClearML integrates seamlessly with [PyTorch Lightning](https://lightning.ai/), automatically logging its models and scalars.

 All you have to do is simply add two lines of code to your PyTorch Lightning script: